playframework/playframework/documentation/manual/scalaGuide/main/async/ScalaComet.md

 }
 ```

-> **Tip:** `Enumerator.callbackEnumerator` and `Enumerator.pushEnumerator` are two convenient ways to create reactive non-blocking enumerators in an imperative style.

 ## The forever iframe technique

 The standard technique to write a Comet socket is to load an infinite chunked comet response in an HTML `iframe` and to specify a callback calling the parent frame: